IAMconsortium/nomenclature/doc/source/user_guide.rst

 When working with nomenclature, there are two main classes that the user interacts with, :class:`DataStructureDefinition` and :class:`RegionProcessor`.

-The :class:`DataStructureDefinition` class parses :ref:`codelist` files which define allowed values, most commonly for *variables* and *regions*, to be used in a model comparison or scenario exercise.
+The :class:`DataStructureDefinition` class parses :ref:`codelist <codelist>` files which define allowed values for validation.
+The most commonly used dimensions for validation in a in a model comparison or scenario exercise are *variable* and *region*.

 The :class:`RegionProcessor` parses :ref:`model mapping <model_mapping>` files which
 define the renaming of native regions and aggregation to common regions.